AddictedCS/soundfingerprinting/README.md

 - `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
 If this number exceeds 500, try optimizing your configuration.

 ### Version 5.2.0
-Version 5.2.0 provides a query configuration option `AllowMultipleMatchesOfTheSameTrackInQuery` which will instruct the framework to consider the scenario of having the same track matched multiple times within the same query.
+Version 5.2.0 provides a query configuration option `AllowMultipleMatchesOfTheSameTrackInQuery` which will instruct the framework to consider the use case of having the same track matched multiple times within the same query.
 This is handy for long queries that can contain same match scattered across the query.
 Default value is `false`.

 ### Version 5.1.0
 Starting from version 5.1.0 the fingerprints signature has changed to be more resilient to noise.
 You can try `HighPrecisionFingerprintConfiguration` in case your audio samples come from recordings that contain ambient noise.
-All users that migrate to 5.1.x have to re-index the data, since fingerprint signatures from 5.x version are not compatible.
+All users that migrate to 5.1.x have to re-index the data, since fingerprint signatures from <= 5.0.x version are not compatible.

 ### Version 5.0.0
 Starting from version 5.0.0 _soundfingerprinting_ library supports .NET Standard 2.0.
 You can run the application not only on Window environment but on any other .NET Standard [compliant](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) runtime.

 ### List of additional soundfingerprinting integrations
+Default `SoundFingerprintingAudioService` supports only wave file at the input.
+If you would like to process other formats, consider using below extensions:
 - [SoundFingerprinting.Audio.NAudio](https://www.nuget.org/packages/SoundFingerprinting.Audio.NAudio) - replacement for default `SoundFingerprintingAudioService` audio service.
 Provides support for *.mp3* audio processing.
 Runs only on Windows as it uses [NAudio](https://github.com/naudio/NAudio) framework for underlying decoding and resampling.
 - [SoundFingerprinting.Audio.Bass](https://www.nuget.org/packages/SoundFingerprinting.Audio.Bass) - Bass.Net audio library integration, comes as a replacement for default service.
 Works faster than the default or NAudio, more accurate resampling, supports multiple audio formats (*.wav*, *.ogg*, *.mp3*, *.flac*).
 [Bass](http://www.un4seen.com) is free for non-comercial use.
 Recommended for enterprise users.
 - All demo apps are now located in separate git repositories, [duplicates detector](https://github.com/AddictedCS/soundfingerprinting.duplicatesdetector), [sound tools](https://github.com/AddictedCS/soundfingerprinting.soundtools).